LTL Shipping: Definition & Expectations

-What is LTL?
+What is LTL freight?

 What does LTL stand for and why would anyone pick LTL shipping over FTL shipping?

-First, let’s start with the basics—LTL shipping stands for “less than truckload” shipping.
+First, let’s start with the basics — LTL shipping stands for “less than truckload” shipping.
 Basically, you choose LTL when you can’t fill an entire truck with your product.

 Instead, you piggyback on a truck that’s carrying one or more other shipper’s goods.
 This way, you’re still able to ship your goods without paying for the cost of a full truck (FTL shipping).